Direct and inverse spectral theorems for a class of canonical systems with two singular endpoints: Schr odinger equations

 on an interval $(a,b)$, where $V$ is a real-valued, symmetric and locally integrable $2\times2$-matrix function, $z\in\bb C$ is the spectral parameter and $u$ is a $2$-vector function.
 Assume that there exists a solution $\phi$ of \eqref{A300} with $z=0$ (i.e.\ $J\phi'=V\phi$) which is in $(L^2(a,x_0))^2$ for some $x_0\in(a,b)$.
 Under this assumption we can transform \eqref{A300} into a canonical system \eqref{A30} as it was done in \cite[Section~4.1, pp.~336, 337]{krein.langer:1985}.
 Let $\Phi$ be a $2\times2$-matrix solution of $J\Phi'=V\Phi$ (i.e.\ columns of $\Phi$ are solutions of \eqref{A300} with $z=0$) such that

 From the second relation it follows that $\Phi(x_0)^TJ\Phi(x_0) = J$.
 Since $\frac{\rd}{\rd x}(\Phi^TJ\Phi)=0$, we have

 and hence $\det\Phi(x)=1$, $x\in(a,b)$.
 Set

-which clearly is symmetric and non-negative and does not vanish on any set of positive measure.
+which is clearly symmetric and non-negative and does not vanish on any set of positive measure.
 It is easy to see that $y$ is a solution of \eqref{A30} if and only if $u\defeq\Phi y$ is a solution of \eqref{A300}.
-Since $h_{22} = \Phi_{12}^2+\Phi_{22}^2 = \phi_1^2+\phi_2^2$, condition~(I) in \thref{A1} is satisfied.
+Since $h_{22} = \Phi_{12}^2+\Phi_{22}^2 = \phi_1^2+\phi_2^2$, condition~(I) in Definition~\ref{A1} is satisfied.
 If $H\in\bb H$, i.e.\ also (HS) and ($\Delta$) are fulfilled, then one can apply the results from Sections~\ref{sec-measure}--\ref{sec-inverse}.

 In order to write the results in a more intrinsic form, one can use the unitary transformation